marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

  2. **Data Consistency**:

-     * The [ISO 3], a column that is expected to contain the three-letter codes for countries as defined by the ISO 3166-1 standard.
+     * **The [ISO 3]**: a column that is expected to contain the three-letter codes for countries as defined by the ISO 3166-1 standard.
 However, in the current column there included the HDI Groupings and Regional Groupings as well.

        ![image](https://github.com/user-attachments/assets/c0b27f45-4aa3-4402-9df9-46eba1deadf1)